coq/coq/doc/sphinx/language/core/variants.rst

 exactly one branch for every constructor of :math:`I`.

 The :n:`return @term100` clause gives the type returned by the whole match expression.
 There are several cases.
-In the *non dependent* case, all branches have the same type, and the :n:`return @term100` specifies that type.
+In the *non-dependent* case, all branches have the same type, and the :n:`return @term100` specifies that type.
 In this case, :n:`return @term100` can usually be omitted as it can be inferred from the type of the branches [1]_.